FatumaA/technical-blogs/cli62fwx0000109l22hy0cynt.md

 We then handle CORS, extract the email from the incoming request, call the CreateUser method exposed by the Supabase SDK - passing the email, and handle the error case.

-In the case that we successfully create the user, we call the invote user method and pass the email to it.
+In the case that we successfully create the user, we call the invite user method and pass the email to it.
 This method sends the newly created user an invite email while handling the error case.

 Deploy your function to the remote Supabase project by running the following command in the terminal:
 `supabase functions deploy name-of-function`